Tommyphung1/Predicting-Video-Games-Profit-with-Genres/README.md

 Avoid uncommon genres and stick to common genres. **Adventure and RPG** are safe as well along with **platformer and shooters**. <br>
 Adding **Strategy or Acade** in their game would increase the likelihood of performing well.

-Next Step
+## Next Step
-1. Add developer and publisher to the model.
-There are potential markers that may prove to be a huge factor in making a profitable game.
+1. **Add developer and publisher to the model**.
+There are **potential markers** that may prove to be a huge factor in making a profitable game.  <br>
-2. More games
+2. **Add more existing games into the dataset when modeling**.
 There were a lot of games that weren't added to the final dataframe due to the title not matching perfectly and it would take too much time to individually look and see why that would be the case.
-More data would ideally lead to better modeling.
+More data would ideally lead to better modeling, especially for the modeling of games with over 1 million units in sales.
-3. Determine trends in genres
-Throughout history, there have been trends that I have noticed from game developers making similar styles of games.
+3. **Determine trends in genres for each year.** Throughout history, there have been trends that I have noticed from game developers making similar styles of games.
 Some example from the top of my head was the MOBA, Open World, and Battle Royal trend in most recent years where they were extremely popular and widely made even poorly.

+## For More Information
+Please review our full analysis in Jupyter Notebook or the presentation.

+For any additional questions, please contact Tommy Phung, phungtommy109@gmail.com

+## Repository Structure

+├── README.md                           <- The top-level README for reviewers of this project ├── Final_Notebook.ipynb                <- Narrative documentation of analysis in Jupyter notebook ├── Project_5_Final_Presentation.pdf    <- PDF version of project presentation
+├── functions
+│   ├── __init__.py                     <- .py file that signals to python these folders contain packages │   ├── visualizations.py               <- .py script to create finalized versions of visuals for the project │   ├── data_preparation.py             <- .py script used to pre-process and clean data │   └── eda_notebook.ipynb              <- Notebook containing data exploration
+├── picture                             <- Graphs and plots created by code └── ZippedData                          <- Original Code from Websites